MaayanLab/clustergrammer-docs/docs/index.rst

 Use Cases
 =========
 Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
-Below are links to several example use cases (see :ref:`case_studies` for more information):
+Below are links to several example use cases (see :ref:`case_studies` for more information).

 - `Cancer Cell Line Encyclopedia Gene Expression Data`_ (and the `CCLE Jupyter Notebook`_)
 - `Single-Cell RNA-seq Data Visualization`_